ReactiveSets/toubkal/README.md

-Using only stateless pipelets, this architecture will reach internet-scale very efficiently, delivering a Marshalled Subscribe / Push multicasting data exchange for services to share data among many service providers, while representing a business opportunity for **XS Network Providers** much like today's CDNs but for dynamic real-time content solving caching issues thanks to the immutability of data events.
+Using only stateless pipelets, this architecture will reach internet-scale very efficiently, delivering a Marshalled Subscribe / Push multicasting data exchange for services to share data among many service providers, while representing a business opportunity for **XS Network Providers** much like today's CDNs but for marshalled dynamic real-time content solving caching issues thanks to the immutability of data events.

 To participate in this network, service providers only need to publish dataflows and/or subscribe to third-party dataflows.

-End-users may use these services to backup their own data either on owned servers or using third-party XS Data Service Providers.
+End-users may use these services to backup their own data either on owned servers or using third-party XS Data Providers.

-End-Users control access to their own data through XS Authorization dataflows providing an additional business opportunity for **XS Authorization Management Providers** helping end-users manage authorizatins for all their data accross all their XS Applications.
+End-Users control access to their own data through XS Authorization dataflows providing additional business opportunities for **XS Authorization Management Providers** helping end-users manage authorizations for all their data accross all their XS Applications.

-Disruptive new business opportunities arrising from XS Open Data Portability will prove much stronger than the current boxed data-within-application model, resulting in more data and more services available to more users and businesses.
+Disruptive new business opportunities arrising from **XS Realtime Data Portability** will prove much stronger than the current boxed data-within-application model, resulting in more data and more services available to more users and businesses.

-### XS Pipelet Programming

-At the lower level, XS **Pipelets** use a JavaScript functional programming model eliminating the typical callback hell of assynchronous request-response programming models.

-Unlike the promises model, XS exceptions and errors are carried-out out-of-band through global dataflows that can be processed or not to provide error recovery, end-user feedback, and logging.

-Error dataflows originating on clients can easily be routed to servers to allow proactive debugging of errors while in production, and effective service quality monitoring.

 ### Ecosystem